 Nearby is the beautiful medieval village of Dunster, with its famous castle and yarn market where there is also a good selection of shops and places to eat.
 Dunster also provides the nearest beach.

-The well-known Victorian town of Minehead is within easy reach and offers a wide range of attractions, beach, picturesque harbor, public gardens and good shopping.
+The well-known Victorian town of Minehead is within easy reach and offers a wide range of attractions, beach, picturesque harbour, public gardens and good shopping.
 The West Somerset Steam Railway which runs between Minehead and Bishops Lydeard is a great way to spend a few hours travelling through stunning countryside.

 Explore the northern edge of Exmoor and the rugged coastline which continues on to Lynton & Lynmouth.
 Enjoy the wild and unspoilt landscapes, steep cliffs, hidden river valleys and the open moorland.

 Tarr Steps, a clapper bridge which crosses over the river Barle, and the Grade II* listed Landacre Bridge which carries traffic over the river are near Withypool, a quiet and unspoilt village surrounded by open moorland.

 Also nearby is the village of Dulverton with great places to eat and shop and the Dulverton Heritage Centre offering a wealth of information and the popular Exmoor Pony Centre.
 Also, Porlock and Porlock Weir offering great places to eat, beautiful scenic walks, outdoor activities and the delicacy of local Porlock Oysters.

 Though the neighboring county of Dorset is better known for its fossils, Somerset also has some fantastic locations.
 The coastline of Watchet, Blue Anchor and Kilve are within a 40-minute drive and hold particular geological interest, with a variety of fossils being found along the coastline.